promise-nuggets/promise-nuggets.github.io/src/documents/articles/01-the-simplest-example.html.md

 means we can't return the file content.

 But we can still return something: we can return the reading operation itself.
-And that operation is represanted with a promise.
+And that operation is represented by a promise.

 It's is sort of like a single-value stream: